Loubnaelghazi/Atelier3_NLP/README.md

     Consider task-specific requirements and the balance between precision, recall, and accuracy when selecting the best model for deployment.

 ## Conclusion
 This project provided insights into the effectiveness of various NLP preprocessing techniques and vectorization methods.
 The use of Word2Vec embeddings improved model performance significantly.
-Detailed findings and interpretations can be found in the [Conclusion Section](#conclusion)

 ## Acknowledgements
 Special thanks to Pr.
 Elaachak Lotfi for his guidance and support throughout this project.